Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Experiments

 \subsection{Raman scattering}

 Raman spectroscopy is a suitable technique for examining phonons sensitive to crystal structure variations.
 We performed Raman measurements on both compounds at room temperature to confirm the sample quality and explore lattice dynamics.
-Fig~\ref{Raman} compares similar phonons of two compounds.
+Figure~\ref{Raman} compares similar phonons of two compounds.
 Although we included measurements up to 1100~cm$^{-1}$, multiple phonon peaks are merely observed beyond 800~cm$^{-1}$.
 The sharp phonon peaks observed indicate the good qualities of our polycrystalline samples.
-However, phonons of \BTMO at approximately 180~cm$^{-1}$ are slightly softened, possibly because Ta ions are heavier than Nb ions.
-In contrast, the high energy Raman spectra phonons are more similar, which could be explained by the lighter ions Mn and O. Furthermore, Raman measurements at lower temperatures (i.e., lower than the anomalous temperatures obtained from susceptibility and heat capacity measurements) might be sensitive in detecting bond angle changes and distances in the magnetically-ordered state by spin-lattice coupling~\cite{Casto2015}.
-These measurements may also provide new information on magnetic ground states and exchange interaction with respect to molecular orbital states~\cite{Ye2018}.
+A phonon of \BTMO at approximately 180~cm$^{-1}$ are slightly softened, possibly because Ta ions are heavier than Nb ions.
+In contrast, Raman phonon spectra at higher energies are more similar, which could be explained by the lighter ions Mn and O. Raman measurements at lower temperatures (i.e., lower than the anomalous temperatures obtained from susceptibility and heat capacity measurements) might be sensitive in detecting bond angle changes and distances in the magnetically ordered state by spin-lattice coupling~\cite{Casto2015}.
+These measurements may also provide information on magnetic ground states and exchange interaction with respect to molecular orbital states~\cite{Ye2018}.